ibm-cloud-docs/vmwaresolutions/archiref/vpc-vcf/vpc-vcf-nsx-t-logical-routers.md

 ## Network services that are provided by Tier-0 and Tier-1 gateways
 {: #vpc-vcf-nsx-t-logical-routers-edge-gateway}

-NSX Data Center supports network services, such as IPsec Virtual Private Network (IPSec VPN), Network Address Translation (NAT), and Firewalls as shown in the following diagram.
+NSX Data Center supports network services, such as IPsec Virtual Private Network (IPsec VPN), Network Address Translation (NAT), and Firewalls as shown in the following diagram.

 ![Network Services that are provided by Tier-0 and Tier-1 gateways](../../images/vcf-vpc-v2-overlay-services.svg "Network Services that are provided by Tier-0 and Tier-1 gateways"){: caption="Network Services provided by Tier-0 and Tier-1 gateways" caption-side="bottom"}